 6.3.3 The Community Infrastructure Levy (CIL) is a new, "one off" levy that local authorities can charge on new developments in their area.
 The money can be used to support development by funding infrastructure that the council, local community and neighbourhoods require.
-Herefordshire Council has published a "Revised Preliminary Draft Charging Schedule (PDCS) - March 2016"8 which introduces charge variations by geographical zone within its area, by land use, or both.
-A proportion of the proceeds will be paid directly to Parish and town councils and can be used to back the community's priorities - for example to make improvements to the village hall, re-order the church etc.
+Herefordshire Council has published a "Revised Preliminary Draft Charging Schedule (PDCS) - March 2016"8which introduces charge variations by geographical zone within its area, by land use, or both.
+The proceeds will be paid directly to Parish and town councils and can be used to back the community's priorities - for example to make improvements to the village hall, re-order the church etc.